ugabb/Todo-App/README.md

-> A Todo App where you can stay organize and simple!.
+> A Todo App where you can stay organized and simple!.

 ### Adjust and improvement